top of page

 Hold the baby closely in a comfortable position.
 Read with expression.
 Read for as long as the child is enjoying the experience.
 When the baby gets restless, bring the reading to a sweet ending.
 That's the beginning of building a strong reader!

-Check out our new Featured Articles every other Sunday and our every other Friday newsletter for more information.
+Check out our new Featured Articles every other Sunday and our once monthly newsletter for more information.

 What are your favorite books to share with children?
 Tell us about them on the CONTACT page.
 Who knows?
 Your book information could be published on our website!